In a nutshell with Angus Addlesee: Machine Learning Engineer

-Our first nutshell of the year features Angus Addlesee of Wallscope.
+Our first nutshell of 2020 features Angus Addlesee of Wallscope.
 He is working in an interesting area, and combines innovative thinking with finding method of applying technology to help others.

 I have worked for Wallscope for over 2 years now and they are now sponsoring my PhD.